-I used to be the type of girl that held grudges against my ex-boyfriends simply because they had become an ex.
-I’ve only had four exclusive, “long term” relationships, varying from lasting months to about a year but I learned so many important lessons during each encounter.
+I used to be the type of girl who held grudges against my ex-boyfriends simply because they had become an ex.
+I’ve only had four exclusive, “long-term” relationships, varying from lasting months to about a year but I learned so many important lessons during each encounter.
 I don’t regret my time in any of these relationships, despite the hardships and abuse I faced during some.

 Thank you to my ex’s for the important lessons you taught me about life, love, and myself.
 Thank you for the time we shared and the memories we made.
 Thank you for the kisses and the hugs and the presents, thank you for the moments that didn’t suck.
 And thank you for the moments that devastated me, that broke me down to my weakest self.
 Thank you for showing me that the only person I truly need is myself.

 *A big announcement can be found at the end of this post, keep reading!*

 During high school, I entered a relationship that not even the stars could predict.
 We’ll call him A and I were together every single day.
 Usually from when we woke up until we went back to sleep.
 He was cool with my family, and I, his.
 He never cheated, hit me, or called me mean names, he never actually did anything bad or wrong.
 At the time, the worst thing he did to me was speaking to an ex he still held near and dear.
 At the time, I didn’t realize it was just puppy love.